What is Kanban?

 - In Progress

-Implementing Multiple WIP Columns for any section:
+Implementing Multiple WIP Columns for any Section

-Implementing WIP Limits and splitting WIP columns
+Implementing WIP Limits and Splitting WIP Columns

-2. Continuous Improvement – When a Kanban approach is successfully implemented to a project, it keeps on looking for the scope of improvements to the delivered project.
-If it finds any, it modifies the product by including the improvement and then delivers it again
+2. Continuous Improvement: When a Kanban approach is successfully implemented to a project, it keeps on looking for the scope of improvements to the delivered project.
+If it finds any, it modifies the product by including the improvement and then delivers it again.

-This has been a guide to What is Kanban?.
-Here we discussed the Introduction, Kanban Board, Working, Benefits.
+This has been a guide to What is Kanban?
+Here we discussed the basic concept, kanban board, working, along with some benefits respectively.
 You can also go through our other suggested articles to learn more –